codsen/codsen/packages/generate-atomic-css-cli/README.md

 z
 ```

-As you see, pipes `|` mean from-to inclusive values, one value means "upto", two values mean "from" and "upto".
+As you see, pipes are inclusive values, one value means "upto", two values mean "from" and "upto".

 You can use this CLI to generate/update any file: HTML, CSS or SCSS or whatever.
 Just put the placeholders and job will be done.

+Usually config is within CSS comments block.

 ⚡️⚡️⚡️⚡️🔥🔥🔥🍻🍻🍻🍻🤩🤩💪🏼💪🏼💪🏼💪🏼💪🏼👊🏼👊🏼👊🏼👊🏼💥💥💥💥⚡️⚡️🌟🌟🌟🌟⚡️🍺🍺💪🏼💪🏼